Last Updated on June 6, 2021 by Chris

 Before we dive in, we want to point out that there are always exceptions.
 There are star employees, an awesome free upgrade, or big misses from normally excellent companies.
 These ratings below are averages—a summation of the feedback we’ve collected over the years.
 They are, of course, subjective and could change over time.

-You’ll notice that we rate things a little differently than the big names in travel awards, such as JD Power and Travel + Leisure magazine.
+You’ll notice we rate things differently than the big names in travel awards, like JD Power and Travel + Leisure.

 AutoSlash Car Rental Company Rankings